Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54

 Warner died in a drowning accident in Costa Rica, where he was on vacation with his family, the source said.

-Warner was swimming at Playa Grande near the town of Cahuita in the province of Limón on the Caribbean coast of Costa Rica around 2:30 p.m. local time Sunday, when a current pulled him deeper into the ocean, according to the Associated Press.
+Warner was swimming at Playa Grande near the town of Cahuita in the province of Limón on the Caribbean coast around 2:30 p.m. local time Sunday, when a current pulled him deeper into the ocean, according to the Associated Press.

 CNN has reached out to representatives for Warner for further information.